MSCI Safety and Wellbeing Actions – COVID-19

 How is MSCI ensuring business continuity considering COVID-19?

 The plans identify response teams, roles and responsibilities, and operational considerations.
-MSCI is on standby to activate these plans when and if required.

 What is MSCI’s crisis management process?